geovedi/book-notes/2015/the-universe-in-your-hand.notes.md

   - Earth is a massive ball with things sticking to its surface due to the curved slope it creates.
   - Everything, including light, follows the curves and slopes in spacetime.
 - Experiment in Space:
-  - The narrator finds themselves in outer space, experiencing weightlessness.
+  - Christophe finds themselves in outer space, experiencing weightlessness.
   - They let go of a vase and observe its motion.
   - Gravity is still at work, but the vase doesn't fall in the absence of a planet.
 - Gravity and Falling: